 I blinked and nodded.
 ‘Pleasure’s mine, Anthony.’
 Now let me leave before I confess my sins.

 I really hope you’ve enjoyed part 11 of Cason Banks’ story.
 The Chocolate Prince is a weekly serial introducing new characters and exciting new adventures for Cason and his new friends as he navigates the difficult yet rewarding city of London.
-If you’ve enjoyed this episode, make sure to sign up to my monthly newsletter to be the first to know when the next part of The Chocolate Prince is up!
+If you’ve enjoyed this episode, make sure to sign up for my monthly newsletter to be the first to know when the next part of The Chocolate Prince is up!